riipandi/wink-installer/README.md

 wink new myblog
 ```

+## To be known

+Laravel authentication scaffolding are not included, so you have to run
+`php artisan make:auth` or setup your authentication method by yourself.

 ## License

 Laravel is a trademark of Taylor Otwel, and Wink is trademark of Mohamed Said.